How to Write a Value to an Output Channel

 -

-DestinationVariableWriteAccessIndex+1: Access the index of the output variable where the source value needs to be written.
-Only variables with an output data direction (OUTPUT or INPUT/OUTPUT) are possible.
+DestinationVariableWriteAccessIndex+1: Access the index of the output variable where the source value will be written.
+Only variables with an output data direction (OUTPUT or INPUT/OUTPUT) are allowed.
+IMPORTANT: Increment the Write Access Index number ("WrtAccInd") as shown in GI.bench by 1 .

 -